zelin/Ring-Sizer-Swift/README.md

-# Animated-Star-Rating-Swift
+# Ring-Sizer-Swift
-A star view to set rating in an animated way for swift
+A widget that displays Size of ring